gaboesquivel/gaboesquivel.com/content/blog/nodejs-https-and-ssl-certificate-for-development.md

 ---
 title: "Node.js HTTPS and SSL Certificate for Development"
 subtitle: "Using local ssl certificate in node.js"
 description: HTTPS is the HTTP protocol over TLS/SSL and HTTPS is required to protect your data.
-It is the most popular network protocol for establishiing secure connections for exchanging documents on the internet.
-It is basically HTTP carried over a TCP socket, which has been secured using SSL.
-Transport Layer Security (TLS) and Secure Sockets Layer (SSL) are cryptographic protocols designed to provide communication security.
-In this post I'll show how to create a self-signed SSL certificate and set up an express 4.0 project that uses it for local development purposes.
 date: 2014-08-21
 cover: /img/nodejs-logo-green.png
 categories: nodejs javascript